Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

-# US007 - As an FM, I wish to register a vehicle’s check-up.
+# US007 - As an FM, I wish to register a vehicle’s check-up

 ## 1. Requirements Engineering